laravel/docs/http-tests.md

     $this->withoutExceptionHandling();

-In addition, if you would like to ensure your application is not using deprecated PHP and library features, you may use the `withoutDeprecationHandling` method so those warnings get converted to exceptions:
+In addition, if you would like to ensure your application is not using deprecated PHP and library features, you may use the `withoutDeprecationHandling` method, so those warnings get converted to exceptions:

     $this->withoutDeprecationHandling();